Date: 28/29 March 2020

 Accommodation – if you don’t fancy camping!

-Camping is included in the entry fee for the Kielder 500.
+Camping for 2020 will have to be paid directly to Brown Rigg Lodges.
 In addition to this there is accommodation / lodges available at the Brown Rigg venue with additional accommodation in the nearby town of Bellingham.
 Arriving on the Friday evening is possible.

-The Entry fee includes a meal on the Saturday evening and also on the Sunday evening as part of the entry fee.
+The entry fee includes a meal on the Saturday evening and also on the Sunday evening.
 Additional places can be ordered on the entry form.
 Once out on the course riders will have to be self sufficient and should carry water and food.
 There will be a few opportunities to buy food en-route.